wlynch/wlynch.github.io/_posts/2014-02-14-intro-to-unix-shell.markdown

 - `ifconfig` : See/change network information for your machine.
 - `hostname` : Get/set the hostname of your current machine
 - `ftp/sftp` : Get/put file from/to remote server via FTP.
+- `scp` : Secure copy.
+Similar to scp, but can transfer multiple files/directories at once.
 - `ssh` : Connect to remote host via SSH.
 - `pdsh` : ssh on steroids.
 See http://vverma.net/use-pdsh-to-shell-into-multiple-hosts.html